-Why Spark SQL considers the support of indexes unimportant?
+Why does Spark SQL consider the support of indexes unimportant?

-The fundamental reason why indexing over external data sources is not in the Spark scope is that Spark is not a data management system, high level data layout achieved by proper partitioning combined with columnar storage and compression can provide very efficient distributed access without an overhead of creating, storing and maintaining indexes.
+The fundamental reason why indexing over external data sources is not in the Spark scope is that Spark is not a data management system.
+High level data layout that is achieved by a combination of proper partitioning and columnar storage and compression can provide very efficient distributed access without an overhead of creating, storing and maintaining indexes.
 Refer to apache ignite.